-Gary Wurtz has been the trumpet professor at Stephen F. Austin State University since the fall of 1992, where he also directs the top Jazz Band.
-His other duties at SFA have included serving as the Assistant Director for Undergraduate Studies of the School of Music, directing the Trumpet Ensemble, performing in the Pineywoods Brass Quintet and serving as Director of the esteemed SFA Summer Band Camps.
-His many students have gone on to positions as band directors, military bandsmen, professional and amateur performers, college professors, church music ministers and even accountants.
-He has served the university as chair of the Faculty Senate as well as a member of numerous other committees, including the Strategic Planning Committee, Academic Admissions Standards Committee, University Scholarships Committee, Salary Equity Committee, and many others.
-In 2012 Dr. Wurtz was the recipient of the Teaching Excellence Award for the College of Fine Arts at SFA.
+Gary Wurtz became the Dean of the Micky Elliott College of Fine Arts at Stephen F. Austin State University in the fall of 2022, having served as interim dean for the 2021-22 academic year.
+For five years prior to that he was the Director of the SFA School of Music, after having been the trumpet professor and director of the Swingin’ Axes jazz band for twenty-four years.
+His other duties at SFA have included serving as the Associate Director for Undergraduate Studies, directing the Trumpet Ensemble, performing in the Pineywoods Brass Quintet and serving as Director of the esteemed SFA Summer Band Camps.
+His many students have gone on to positions as public school band directors, military bandsmen, professional and amateur performers, college professors, church music ministers, businessmen, lawyers, and many other worthy professions.
+He has served the university as chair of the Chairs Forum, Chair of the Faculty Senate, and numerous other committees, including the Master Planning Committee.
+Centennial Celebration Committee, Strategic Planning Committee, Academic Admissions Standards Committee, University Scholarships Committee, Salary Equity Committee, and many others.
+In 2012 Dr. Wurtz was the recipient of the Teaching Excellence Award for the College of Fine Arts at SFA, and he was a finalist for the SFA Foundation’s Excellence in Teaching Award in 2014.

 Wurtz came to SFA from the Dallas area where he spent several years as a free-lance trumpeter and private instructor.
 He held the principal trumpet chair in the Richardson Symphony Orchestra from 1986 to 2001, taking a year off in 1989-1990 to play co-principal chair in La Orquesta Filarmónica de la UNAM in Mexico City and as principal trumpet in the National Orchestra of the Dominican Republic in Santo Domingo.
 At home in Nacogdoches, he has performed as principal trumpet in the Orchestra of the Pines, with whom he has been featured on the Brandenburg Concerto No. 2 by J.S.
 Bach (twice), Aaron Copland’s Quiet City, Concerto in Re by Johann Friedrich Fasch and Concerto for Trumpet by Alexander Arutunian.